Overactive Bladder (OAB)

-Could I Have Overactive Bladder?
+Could I Have an Overactive Bladder?

 If you’ve found that your bladder is controlling you more than you’re controlling it, you could have a medical condition called Overactive Bladder, or OAB.
 And despite what you may have heard, it’s not an inevitable part of the aging process, and it’s not something you should ‘just have to live with.’

 Fortunately, there are real, effective treatments available.
-The first step on your path to better wellness begins with understanding the signs and symptoms:
+The first step on your path to better wellness begins with understanding the signs and symptoms.

 Signs & Symptoms of Overactive Bladder